An anterior cruciate ligament (ACL) tear is an injury to the ligament in your knee that keeps your shinbone from sliding forward.

-- fast direction changes
+- changing direction fast

-- speed changes while running
+- changing speed while running

-An ACL tear needs to be examined by an orthopedic surgeon or a knee specialist.
+An ACL tear needs to be examined by an orthopedic surgeon or knee specialist.
 The doctor will review your medical history and ask how you injured yourself.
 The physical exam typically includes observing your knee’s stability and range of movement.
 Your doctor may also order the following tests:

 Treatment for an ACL tear depends on the extent of your injury and your specific goals and needs.
-Some people can continue their normal lives with an ACL injury, but may later suffer from other knee injuries.
+Some people can continue their normal lives with an ACL injury but may later suffer from other knee injuries.
 For an athlete, surgery and physical therapy may be the best answers for resuming athletics as quickly as possible.

-Sometimes this type of injury requires a complete surgical reconstruction using a tendon from the patella or hamstring.
+Sometimes this type of injury requires a complete surgical reconstruction using a tendon from the patella (kneecap) or hamstring.
 Using donor tissue is also an option.

 When you first injure yourself, your doctor may recommend an over-the-counter pain reliever (like ibuprofen).
 If you’re having surgery, ask your doctor about the required medications for both before and after your surgery.
 Prior to surgery, you may be told to stop taking medicines that interfere with your blood’s ability to clot, like aspirin.